Tivix/django-collections/doc_src/customviewlogic.rst

 * Such a system is bound to be more complex than writing the corresponding python code in a hook-in function, for both the writer of the system and the coder who eventually uses it.
 * Even with such a system in place we need a way to pass extra information to the template context, otherwise where are the extra GET parameters coming from?
 * You may say override the template, but we sometimes filter on dynamic content.
 How would this be supplied in this system?
-* With National Geographic these filtering options need to include such varied things as filtering by class-type, m2m relations, and custom fields.
+* Complex filtering options as filtering by class-type, m2m relations, and custom fields would need to be be thought about.

 Having to create a conversion method for each filtering type is tying us too closely to the external apps that use this.
 Here is a sample configuration method: